 Church life begins with Jesus.
 He is the most beautiful human ever.
 He lives, now, with God the Father and the Holy Spirit in eternal, glorious, dazzling, unfading beauty.
 Men, women and children all over the world, down the ages, have fallen head-over-heels in love with him.
-Everything about him is attractive to anyone who has seen his glory.
+Those who love Jesus will trust him and follow his commands with others who share that love.
+Everything about Jesus is attractive to anyone who has seen his glory.
 Jesus is love.
 He is wisdom.
 He is righteousness.
 He is grace.
 He alone satisfies our deepest longings and fulfils our strongest desires.

 When we come to know Christ by his Spirit, we are brought into a new community; more than that, a new family.
 Christians are a new “we” in very profound and wonderful ways.
 The old “we” might have been limited to our family, our nationality, our ethnicity, our subculture, our political party, our gender, sexuality or sexual orientation, our school, our coworkers, our fellow sports fans and so on.
 But in Christ, we find a new and higher identity.
 This new “we” is diverse.
 It is extraordinarily diverse.